peteryuhang/Computer-Systems-A-Programmer-Perspective/ch6/ch6.md

 #### Issues with Writes

 - After the cache updates its copy of `w`, what does it do about updating the copy of `w` in the next lower level of the hierarchy?
-  - **write-through**: immediately write `w`’s cache block to the next lower level, causing bus traffic with every write
+  - **write-through**: immediately write `w`'s cache block to the next lower level, causing bus traffic with every write
   - **write-back**: defers the update as long as possible by writing the updated block to the next lower level only when it is evicted from the cache by the replacement algorithm,  it has the disadvantage of additional complexity.
 The cache must maintain an additional dirty bit for each cache line that indicates whether or not the cache block has been modified

 - Another issue is how to deal with write misses